dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example4/README.md

 Description of the example
 ==========================
 This example demonstrates an all-electron ground-state calculation with fully periodic boundary conditions and cell relaxation on GaAs cubic diamond unit cell.
-Multiple k-points for sampling the Brillouin zone, GGA exchange correlation, and spin-unpolarized calculation, Fermi-Dirac smearing temperature of 500 K are used.
+Multiple k-points for sampling the Brillouin zone, PBE exchange correlation, and spin-unpolarized calculation, Fermi-Dirac smearing temperature of 500 K are used.

 Studies to be performed
 =======================